nextcloud/android/README.md

 - open terminal app *(can be enabled in developer options)*
 - get root access via "su"
 - enter `logcat -d -f /sdcard/logcatOutput.txt`
+- you will have to filter the output manually, as above approach is not working on device

 or